 DP16456 Mortgage Pricing and Monetary Policy

 This paper provides novel evidence on lenders' mortgage pricing and how central bank policies affected it.
-Using the universe of mortgages originated in the U.K., we show that lenders seek to segment the market by offering two-part tariffs composed of interest rates and origination fees, and that during recent periods of unconventional monetary policy, such as the U.K.'s Funding for Lending Scheme, lenders decreased interest rates and increased origination fees.
+Using the universe of mortgages originated in the UK, we show that lenders seek to price discriminate across heterogeneous borrowers by offering menus of two-part tariffs composed of interest rates and origination fees, and that during recent periods of unconventional monetary policy, such as the UK's Funding for Lending Scheme, lenders decreased interest rates and increased origination fees.
 To understand lenders' pricing strategies and their effects on market equilibrium, we develop and estimate a structural discrete-continuous model of mortgage demand and lender competition in which borrowers may have different sensitivities to rates and fees.
-We use the estimated model to decompose the effects of unconventional monetary policies on mortgage pricing and lending, and find that central bank policies increased borrower surplus and lender profits.
-Moreover, although origination fees allow lenders to price discriminate and capture surplus, banning fees would lower borrower surplus and aggregate welfare.
+We use the estimated model to decompose the effects of unconventional monetary policies on mortgage market outcomes, and find that central bank policies boosted aggregate mortgage lending.
+Moreover, although origination fees allow lenders to price discriminate and capture surplus, banning fees would decrease aggregate mortgage lending.